michaelnicholls/ux100/README.md

 Select service doc identifier Z_DYNAMIC_TILE_SRV_0001, SAP System alias: LOCAL and check Default system Save and add/create a transport
-Go back to the service catalog and select SAP Gateway Client You should be able to get a loist of entities and test them
+Go back to the service catalog and select SAP Gateway Client You should be able to get a list of entity sets and test them

 To test the dynamic tile, use /sap/opu/odata/sap/Z_DYNAMIC_TILE_SRV/dataSet('')